 9- Honky Tonk Man: One of the best Intercontinental champions of all time, Honky helped “make” several young rasslers superstars during his tenure in the WWF.
 With his greasy hair and annoying music, it was just so easy to hate him and love who was ever going to deliver him an ass whooping, and most fans did, playing right into his game.
 A great performer, seeing him play cat and mouse in the ring was always something special.

 8- Macho Man Randy Savage: Always the wild card, you never knew which way Savage was going to do.
 Add in the best top rope elbow drop the business has ever seen and a beautiful valet and it’s easy to see how he got so popular.
 Decent mic skills aside, that goddamn Slim Jim commercial still rings in thousands of wrestling fans’ heads on a daily basis.
-If being macho didn’t come easy to you as a kid, watching one of Savage’s promos back in the day definitely set a good example.
+If being macho didn’t come easily to you as a kid, watching one of Savage’s promos back in the day definitely set a good example.

 7-“The American Dream” Dusty Rhodes: With his saggy chest and plump cheeks, it was obvious Rhodes was an everyman, and that’s what his persona was all about.
 With an unusual combination of intelligence and physical fortitude, he was perfect for the wrestling business and made the most out of what he had.
 A great speaker as well, some of his promos, to this day, are still second to none.
 With a mic in hand one second and his Bionic Elbow in the ring the next, he drove fans crazy.